johnspurr/odin-calculator/README.md

 # odin-calculator
 A calculator, now on the web!
+[Click here for a live demo.](https://johnspurr.github.io/odin-calculator)